vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

      - Start the debugger you created in the previous step: "Run" => "Debug 'vrbt'"

 ### Documentation
-Please navigate to [the following page](./docs/versions/latest/) for the latest version of Build Tools for VMware Aria documentation.
-When contributing, please refer to our [How to write documentation](./docs/Documentation.md) guide.
+Please navigate to [index.md](./mkdocs/release-notes/index.md) for describing all changes you did during the development.
+You can use [this as example](https://raw.githubusercontent.com/vmware/build-tools-for-vmware-aria/c85a181234ae39927fc295e56cc47de9b2b59c34/mkdocs/release-notes/index.md).

 ## Contributing Code
 When adding new code make sure to cover the following mandatory points: